ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 Instance classes were matched by available memory to make the comparison as fair as possible.
 All experiments ran in `eu-central-1a` (Frankfurt).
 The
 QLever, Virtuoso, and MillenniumDB systems were managed using the `qlever-control` CLI, which handles index building, server lifecycle, and benchmark execution uniformly across all systems.

 For the QLever DBLP index I increased `STXXL_MEMORY` to 40G in the Qleverfile to avoid “insufficient memory for merging blocks” errors on my specific EC2 setup.
 For Wikidata-truthy (`r6i.8xlarge`, 256 GiB, 3 TB `gp3` EBS volume at `/data`) I used `STXXL_MEMORY = 80G`.
 These values were conservative choices for this project, not minimal requirements of QLever.
-In the AD chair’s production setups, full Wikidata (more than twice the size of Wikidata-truthy) is routinely indexed with `STXXL_MEMORY = 10G`; my larger settings simply traded extra memory for a simpler, robust configuration during the experiments.
+In the AD chair’s production setups, full Wikidata (more than twice the size of Wikidata-truthy) is routinely indexed with `STXXL_MEMORY = 10G`; my larger settings simply traded extra memory for a simpler, robust configuration during the index construction and has no direct effect on query execution, at query time QLever simply uses the full machine RAM like the other systems.
 Neptune data was loaded from an S3 bucket via Neptune bulk loader endpoint with an IAM loader role.
 The DBLP load completed in roughly **21 hours**; Wikidata-truthy took about **32 hours**.

 ### Warm vs cold: defining fair conditions